sourcehut-mirrors/chawan/doc/localcgi.md

   take external input.
 For example, an HTTP client would have to send `Cha-Control: ControlDone` before returning the retrieved headers.

-List of public error codes:
+Following is a list of error codes and their string counterparts.
+CGI scripts may use either (but not both) in a ConnectionError header.

-* `1 internal error`: An internal error prevented the script from retrieving the requested resource.
+* `1 InternalError`: An internal error prevented the script from retrieving the requested resource.
 CGI scripts can also use this to signal that they have no information on what went wrong.
-* `2 invalid method`: The client requested data using a method not supported by this protocol.
+* `2 InvalidMethod`: The client requested data using a method not supported by this protocol.
-* `3 invalid URL`: The request URL could not be interpreted as a valid URL for this format.
+* `3 InvalidURL`: The request URL could not be interpreted as a valid URL for this format.
-* `4 file not found`: No file was found at the requested address, and thus the request is meaningless.
+* `4 FileNotFound`: No file was found at the requested address, and thus the request is meaningless.
 Note: this should only be used by protocols that do not rely on a client-server architecture, e.g. local file access, local databases, or peer-to-peer file retrieval mechanisms.
 A server responding with "no file found" is NOT a connection error, and is better represented as a response with a 404 status code.
-* `5 failed to resolve host`: The hostname could not be resolved.
+* `5 FailedToResolveHost`: The hostname could not be resolved.
-* `6 failed to resolve proxy`: The proxy could not be resolved.
+* `6 FailedToResolveProxy`: The proxy could not be resolved.
-* `7 connection refused`: The server refused to establish a connection.
+* `7 ConnectionRefused`: The server refused to establish a connection.
-* `8 proxy refused to connect`: The proxy refused to establish a connection.
+* `8 ProxyRefusedToConnect`: The proxy refused to establish a connection.

 ## Environment variables